aoksy1/WebCrawler-Clean-Code/README.md

       To view the translations please open the output.md file in src/output path

 -You can test the project by running the Test classes that are in the "tests/java" directory, or by checking the workflow run in the GitHub actions, under the "Build    with Maven" job.

+#RELEASE 2

+Allows the user to crawl and translate two websites simultaneously, by running the code on two threads.
+Implemented error handling as to avoid crashes on simple input issues.

+User should run the main method and follow the instructions in the console to succesfuly use the programm